nastya-prokopishena/Prokopishena.University.Personalized-Fitness-Coaching-Platform/README.md

 - [x] Conduct final regression testing to ensure all features function as expected
 - [x] Monitor platform performance and address any last-minute issues or concerns
 - [ ] Execute deployment plan and monitor the production environment for stability
-- [ ] Notify users of the platform launch and provide ongoing support as needed
+- [x] Notify users of the platform launch and provide ongoing support as needed (replaced with a task Begin drafting project documentation, including task decomposition from WEEK 4)

 ### Week 12:
 - [ ] Review project performance and gather feedback from initial users